Why would I compensate?

 If we want to calculate the full impact of a plane trip, we have to take into account the greenhouse gases from the combustion of kerosene, but also other factors such as the condensation trails.
 These are the white lines formed by the condensation of the water vapour emitted by aircraft engines at very high altitudes.
 Independent scientists (Institut Bilan Carbone, ADEME) estimate that with radiative forcing, the impact of the plane’s greenhouse effect is multiplied by 2 compared to greenhouse gas emissions from the combustion of kerosene alone.

-"The analysis of information we have on the impact of aviation on the global climate system clearly shows that the impact on the climate goes beyond the simple effect of CO2 emissions.
+The Carbon Neutrality Company says: "The analysis of information we have on the impact of aviation on the global climate system clearly shows that the impact on the climate goes beyond the simple effect of CO2 emissions.
 All the additional factors have an additional global warming effect.
 According to all the measurements developed to gauge the impact of aviation, we estimate that an approximate factor of 2 should be applied to the CO2 impact."

 Passengers travelling in first class and business class have more space, which means that fewer passengers can take the same plane.
-Consequently, more CO2 emissions are attributed to first class and business class passengers compared to economy class passengers.
+Consequently, more CO2e emissions are attributed to first class and business class passengers compared to economy class passengers.

 This phenomenon is comparable to cars transporting 1 or 4 persons.
-Even if these 4 persons are heavier to transport, there is a scale effect which shows that the more passengers in a mode of transport, the fewer the CO2 emissions per passenger.
+Even if these 4 persons are heavier to transport, there is a scale effect which shows that the more passengers in a mode of transport, the fewer the CO2e emissions per passenger.

 A plane burns an enormous amount of fuel on take-off and landing.
 Once airborne, the plane consumes far less per km or per mile travelled.
 That is why short-distance flights or flights with stopovers are more polluting per km.
 This means that the average emissions are significantly lower per km travelled for long-distance flights.